Washington-University/HCPpipelines/README.md

      up should identify the version of FSL you are running in its title bar.

-   * Sometimes FSL is installed without the separate documentation package, it is likely worth the extra effort to install the FSL documentation package.
+   * Sometimes FSL is installed without the separate documentation package, it is most likely worth the extra effort to install the FSL documentation package.

    *